jgui2/chem-env-isomorphism-fast/README.md

 ## Overview

-This repository provides an optimized backend implementation for chemical graph isomorphism checking used in environment grouping workflows.
+This repository provides an optimized backend implementation for chemical graph isomorphism and environment deduplication used in a larger catalysis workflow.

-The workflow-level Step2 code remains largely unchanged.
+The workflow-level Step2 logic remains structurally unchanged.
-Performance improvement comes from replacing the underlying isomorphism and environment comparison logic.
+Performance improvements come from replacing the underlying isomorphism and comparison backend.

 Target graph type: